yeshivsher/Colman-Face-Mask-Detection/client/fashion-ai-client/README.md

 # Fashion AI

-This project was developed by 5 students in colman for the final DL project.
+This project was developed by 5 students at Colman for the final DL project.

 ## Installation